R3dJ4y55/Naive-ticket-machine-Programming-1/README.md

 * insertMoney
 * printTicket
 ---
-11. (1) It Starts with a capital letter.
-(2) it doesn't specify a datatype
+11. (1) It starts with a capital letter.
+(2) It doesn't specify a datatype

 12.
 | Field | DataType |